 For bookings I highly recommend

 - Booking.com for hotel and hostel reservations

-- Discover Cars for finding best deals on car rentals
+- Discover Cars for finding the best deals on car rentals

-- Motorhome Republic a search engine for camper van and motorhome rentals
+- Motorhome Republic is a search engine for camper van and motorhome rentals

 Download and use Camper Mate Travel App for finding the best campsites on the island

 If you have questions, write them in the comments below, I answer each of them personally!